 Dogs: Dogs on leads are welcome.

-Please be aware: Farm livestock is likely to be present on the path.
+Please be aware: Farm livestock is likely to be present.
+There is a pond on the site.

 Plan a Great Day Out

 Wharram Percy is only a 25 minute drive from the riverside ruins of Kirkham Priory.
 There is a small shop at the priory serving light refreshments.
 There is also a picnic area.

 English Heritage cares for over 400 historic buildings, monuments and places - from world-famous prehistoric sites to grand medieval castles, from Roman forts on the edges of empire to a Cold War bunker.
 Through these, we bring the story of England to life for over 10 million people each year.
 The English Heritage Trust is a charity, no. 1140351, and a company, no. 0744722, registered in England.